bioinformatics-ua/dicoogle/README.md

 #### Create your own Plugins

   In order to integrate new functionalities in Dicoogle, you may create your own plugin set.
 A plugin set comprises plugins that are developed with the intent of supporting a given feature, and are packaged in a single jar file for deployment.
-See the wiki page on [Plugin Development](https://github.com/bioinformatics-ua/dicoogle/wiki/Plugin-Development) for additional information, and our [sample plugin project](https://github.com/bioinformatics-ua/dicoogle-plugin-sample) for a base project from which you can start making your own plugins.
+See the wiki page on [Plugin Development](https://github.com/bioinformatics-ua/dicoogle/wiki/Plugin-Development) for our guide, and our [sample plugin project](https://github.com/bioinformatics-ua/dicoogle-plugin-sample) for a base project from which you can start making your own plugins.

 ### Building Dicoogle

 Before building, please make sure that your system contains the following tools:

- - Java JDK (at least version 7; JDK 8 is recommended)
+ - Java JDK, either Oracle or OpenJDK (at least version 7; JDK 8 is recommended)
  - Maven 3
  - [Node.js](https://nodejs.org/en/download/) (at least version 4; LTS or Stable versions are recommended) and npm (at least version 2)